 Back in 2000, to meet the needs of an ever growing and diverse population, Peel CAS developed an immigration team to support children, youth and families experiencing immigration challenges.
 Today, Peel CAS remains the only CAS in Ontario to have a specialized immigration team.
-Together, they speak multiple different languages and come from a variety of cultural and religious backgrounds.
+Together, they speak multiple languages and come from a variety of cultural and religious backgrounds.
 Their first hand immigration experience is invaluable as they work to support newcomers facing settlement challenges.

 The Immigration Team provides services related to a range of immigration-related issues within a child welfare context.
 These include supporting children and families with unresolved immigration status issues (in care and in the community), unaccompanied and separated minors, and providing support for newcomers with children who are experiencing settlement issues.